What is dialogue?

 “I made some coffee,” said Julie.

 Here, “‘I made some coffee’” is the dialogue, and “said Julie” is the dialogue tag.
+They both appear on the same line in the story.

 We use dialogue tags and speech tags in a story to clarify who’s talking so that the reader doesn’t get confused, as well as to give more depth and context to the words that are being said.
 If your on-page conversation goes too long without a dialogue tag, your reader can lose track of who’s saying what.
 When this happens, they need to stop reading, go back to the top of the conversation, and count each line to try and remember whose turn it is to talk.
 At this point, you’ve broken their connection to the story.

-Dialogue tags also give us a way to break up long stretches of story dialogue, to add movement to the scene, and to reveal something new about the characters.
+Dialogue tags also give us a way to break up long stretches of story dialogue, to add movement to the scene, and to reveal something new about the character.
 Here are a few examples of effective dialogue tags:

 “So you’re finally done with that jerk?” he said, leaning forward.